tidyverse/tidyverse.org/content/blog/off-label-uses-in-ggplot2/index.md

 ## The surprising use of `ggsave()`

-We designed [`ggsave()`](https://ggplot2.tidyverse.org/reference/ggsave.html) as an easy way to save a ggplot object to an image file, using the following API:
+We created [`ggsave()`](https://ggplot2.tidyverse.org/reference/ggsave.html) as an easy way to save a ggplot object to an image file, using the following API:

 <div class="highlight">